liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 When the number of socket connections on a server becomes very large, both the `netstat` command and directly using `cat /proc/net/tcp` become slow.

-The secret to `ss`’s speed lies in its use of the `tcp_diag` module in the TCP protocol stack. `tcp_diag` is a module for analysis and statistics that can get first-hand information from the Linux kernel, ensuring that `ss` is fast and efficient.
+The secret to `ss`'s speed lies in its use of the `tcp_diag` module in the TCP protocol stack. `tcp_diag` is a module for analysis and statistics that can get first-hand information from the Linux kernel, ensuring that `ss` is fast and efficient.

 **Pattern:**